What is a Corporate Minute Book?

-Whenever a business plans to do business, it must be legally incorporated.
+Whenever a business plan to do business, it must be legally incorporated.
 Articles of Incorporation serve as proof that the company is registered.
-A company formation document, such as articles of incorporation, validates the legality of the business, as well as outlines the details of how the company was formed, such as its name, its shareholders, its address, and the company's purpose.
+A company formation document, such as an article of incorporation, validates the legality of the business, as well as outlines the details of how the company was formed, such as its name, its shareholders, its address, and the company's purpose.

 Resolution of the board of directors

 Companies are legal entities whose directors operate, act, and function on behalf of the company.

 The directors and shareholders of a company are responsible for making key decisions.
 As companies often make multiple decisions during their lifetime, it is imperative to have this information documented in order to keep an accurate record of why a decision was made, when it was made, and based on what factors.

 The director resolution or corporate resolution is a document containing the decisions of the company's board of directors and is included in the minute book.

 A shareholder resolution is a record of shareholder proposals, such as the issue of shares, the restructuring of shares, the nomination of directors, etc. Minute books should include shareholder resolutions to ensure that the board of directors is following shareholders' directives.

 Upon incorporation, a company is required to follow a set of obligations and rules relating to its shareholders, officers, and directors.
 These are referred to as company by-laws.

 The by-laws usually provide details about board meetings, voting rights, shareholder rights, responsibilities, etc. By including company bylaws in the minute book, the rules governing the company are readily accessible when needed.

 Register of directors and officers